FEATURE: Kate Bush’s The Sensual World at Thirty-Five: Reaction, Reception and Words from Its Creator

 "You know, it's only an album.
 That is what I keep saying to myself”.

 Because The Sensual World turns thirty-five on 16th October, I will end with some celebration.
-Critics who lauded this beauty album.
+Critics who lauded this beautiful album.
 Perhaps one of her most personal to that point.
 We got new sides and dimensions from Bush’s peerless songwriting.
 Even if there are a couple of tracks that one might deem to be inferior or near-filler, the consistency and incredible high moments make The Sensual World an album to adore.
 Rough Trade placed The Sensual World her third-best (Bush has released ten studio albums).
 NME also put it third.
 SPIN ranked it fourth.
 In all, critics have high regard for 1989’s The Sensual World.
 I want to start with The Quietus’ review of The Sensual World from 2019:

 The Sensual World, then, with its poetic allusions to Bonfire Night and the harvest, is her autumnal album.
 If Hounds Of Love, with its percussive and effect-heavy arrangements, is a budding fruit, The Sensual World is its ripened, fully mature successor.
 Where the drums were booming they are now accentual, where the synths were pulsating and fulsome with Fairlight wizardry they are now ambient and warmly textured.
 The rich instrumentation reflects the mood; Kate had flirted with Celtic arrangements on songs like ‘Night Of The Swallow’ from 1982’s The Dreaming and parts of Hounds Of Love (most notably ‘Jig Of Life’), but the Uilleann pipes of Davey Spillane and the various Celtic instruments played by her brother Paddy and by Alan Stivell (arranged by Bill Whelan) are woven into the very fabric of The Sensual World.